Emergence and Localisation of Semantic Role Circuits in LLMs: Introduction

-Current mechanistic studies often focus on specialised algorithmic behaviours in trained models (e.g., induction heads, copying, factual associations \citep{meng2022locating, gpt2_attention_saes}), leaving two central gaps in our understanding of semantic representations in LLMs.

-\textbf{First, abstract semantic structure.} Semantic roles (e.g., \textsc{Agent}, \textsc{Theme}, \textsc{Instrument}) formalise predicate–argument abstractions that generalise across surface forms and syntactic realisations \citep{fillmore1976frame}.
-Formally, a semantic role~$r$ associates a predicate~$p$ and argument position~$i$ with a thematic relation: for instance, in \emph{``The children played in the garden''}, the \textsc{Location} role links \emph{garden} to the playing event whether expressed as \emph{``in the garden''}, \emph{``at the garden''}, or \emph{``outside in the garden''} (see Appendix~\ref{app:linguistic-background} for a fuller formalisation).
-From a mechanistic perspective, such predicate–argument binding requires integrating information across tokens and abstracting away from local surface cues, unlike behaviours explained by positional heuristics or lexical templates.
-Whether LLMs implement this binding through \emph{causally functional circuits} thus remains an open question.
+\textbf{First, abstract semantic structure.} Semantic roles (e.g., \textsc{Agent}, \textsc{Theme}, \textsc{Instrument}) constitute a prevalent descriptive component of predicate–argument structure that generalises across surface forms and syntactic realisations in natural language \citep{fillmore1976frame}.
+Formally, a semantic role~$r$ associates a predicate~$p$ and argument position~$i$ with a thematic relation: for instance, in \emph{``The children played in the garden''}, the \textsc{Location} role links \emph{garden} to the playing event whether expressed as \emph{``in the garden''}, \emph{``at the garden''}, or \emph{``outside in the garden''} (see App.~\ref{app:linguistic-background} for a complete formalisation).
+Mechanistically, such predicate–argument binding requires integrating information across tokens and abstracting from surface cues, unlike behaviours explained by positional heuristics or lexical templates.
+Whether LLMs implement this binding through \emph{causally functional circuits} however remains an open question.

 \textbf{Second, temporal emergence.} Most circuit analyses examine only final checkpoints, obscuring \emph{when} semantic mechanisms arise, stabilise, and become computationally indispensable.
-Given evidence that several behaviours emerge through sharp transitions (e.g., in-context learning, algorithmic generalisation \citep{wei2022emergent, nanda2023progress, he2024learning}), it is unclear whether semantic-role circuits likewise appear abruptly or gradually consolidate.
-Understanding this timeline is important both for training-time interventions \citep{aljaafari2025trace, cheng2024potentiallimitationsllmscapturing} and for explaining how syntactic and semantic abstractions co-develop.
+Given that several behaviours emerge through sharp transitions (e.g., in-context learning, algorithmic generalisation \citep{wei2022emergent, nanda2023progress, he2024learning}), it is unclear whether semantic-role circuits likewise appear abruptly or gradually consolidate.
+Understanding this timeline is important both for training-time interventions \citep{aljaafari2025trace2, cheng2024potentiallimitationsllmscapturing} and for explaining how syntactic and semantic abstractions co-develop.